FailureToLoad/gameglove/readme.md

 ### 4x5 + 4 Layout

-I liked the look of 6 keys on the first row and row 5 felt just right at 3 keys.
+I liked the look of 6 keys on row 1 and row 5 felt just right at 3 keys.

 ### Row staggered first and last row

-Row staggering the first row got me my 2/3 key situation I was looking for and the last row was positioned based off of where my thumb comfortably sits.
+Row staggering the first row got me my 2/3 key situation I wanted.
+The last row was positioned based off of where my thumb comfortably sits.

-I cannot stree how much time I spent measuring the thumb positioning.
+I cannot stress how much time I spent measuring the thumb positioning.
 It is maddening how many ways there are to do it wrong.

 ### WASD oriented

-I shifted the spacing so that W is the highest point in the layout.
+I shifted the spacing so that W defines the "peak" of the column staggering.

 ### Modifier key sizing